 In addition to the SBA’s low-interest business loans, federal and state financial regulators have encouraged financial institutions to “work constructively with borrowers and other customers in affected communities,” according to the FDIC.

+The deadline to apply for a PPP loan is June 30, 2020.
 You can apply for a loan using the Paycheck Protection Program Application Form.

-2. Employer tax credit
+2. Employer tax credits

 On March 18, 2020, a bill proposing federally-mandated paid sick leave and paid leave benefits passed in the Senate and was signed into law.